NEW Story: Garbage Bag

 Economically, the islands have traditionally depended on fishing, crofting (small-scale farming), and knitwear, particularly their famous Fair Isle sweaters.
 In recent decades, oil extraction from the North Sea has been exploited by Commonwealth Oil, bringing considerable development to the region.
 The Hetlands are also a popular tourist destination for Vekllei people because of their proximity to the British Isles, natural beauty, birdwatching opportunities, and rich archaeological sites.
 These include Jarlshof, which provide evidence for 4,000 years of human history on the islands.

 Despite their isolation, the Hetlands are well-connected to both Aismious and Oslola by hydrofoil and air services.
 The islands maintain a strong sense of community and cultural identity, embracing both their Celtic and Norse legacies while adapting to modern challenges.
-Their recent prosperity and discovery of oil under the North Sea has brought it into economic conflict with the United Kingdom, and the Armed Forces maintains Air Station Hetland on Mainland.
+Their recent prosperity and discovery of oil under the North Sea has brought it into economic conflict with the UK, and the Armed Forces maintains Air Station Hetland on Mainland.

 Points of Interest